rudrakshkapil/CMPUT622-Project/README.md

-# A Study on Utility, Privacy, and Fairness in GAN-generated synthetic data
+# Studying Utility, Privacy, and Fairness in GAN-generated Synthetic Data

 This is the code repository for the UofA CMPUT 622 Group Project titled "Studying  Utility, Privacy, and Fairness in GAN-generated synthetic data".